sezero/SDL2-OS2/README.md

-# LIB-SDL2
+# SDL2-OS2
-SDL2 runtime libraries for OS/2, ArcaOS and eComStation.
+SDL2 libraries for OS/2, ArcaOS and eComStation.

 LICENSE
 ===============